 Robert Black is a cartoonist based in Melbourne, Australia.
 After working as a graphic designer for 15 years and in need of a new challenge, he abruptly changed careers in 2011 to become a full-time corporate cartoonist.
 Focused on creating visual ideas and metaphors as business tools in live settings, he learnt to draw ‘on the job’ while working with many of Australia’s largest corporations.

 The Sharp End is a personal side-project Robert started in 2013 to exercise his love for bad puns and visual gags.

 (In 2015 and again in 2016 Robert was a finalist for Australia’s Single Panel Gag Cartoonist of the Year for his work on The Sharp End, as voted by Australia’s professional newspaper cartoonists.
-In 2017 he was a finalist for Animation Cartoonist of the Year)
+In 2017, 2018 and 2019 he was a finalist for Animation Cartoonist of the Year)

 - How often do new cartoons come out?